adopted-ember-addons/ember-inputmask/README.md

 {{currency-input unmaskedValue=foo}}
 ```

-This is just a wrapper for the jquery.inputmask alias and is equivalent to the
+This is just a wrapper for the Inputmask alias and is equivalent to the
 following:

 ```hbs